ayushraj1024/soulhunterdowntownpublicserver/README.md

-# soulhunterdowntownpublicserver
+# soulhunterdowntownserver
-Soul Hunter Downtown server repository for reference and learning purpose
+This is the repository for the soul hunter downtown server